Oliver's Army: Background

 The song lyrics contain the phrase "white nigger", a racial slur which usually remains uncensored on radio stations.
 The usage of the phrase came under scrutiny, particularly after Costello used racial slurs during a drunken argument with Stephen Stills and Bonnie Bramlett in 1979.
 The same year, Costello's father published a letter in Rolling Stone defending his son against accusations of racism, stating "Nothing could be further from the truth.
 My own background has meant that I am passionately opposed to any form of prejudice based on religion or race...His mother comes from the tough multiracial area of Liverpool, and I think she would still beat the tar out of him if his orthodoxy were in doubt".

 In March 2013, the radio station BBC Radio 6 Music played the song with the phrase removed, despite BBC radio stations having played the song uncensored for over 30 years.
 This decision attracted public criticism, with critics citing the intended anti-racist and anti-war theme of the single.
 In January 2022, Costello said that he would no longer be performing the song and asked that radio stations no longer play it.
 In an interview on Australian radio around the same time, Costello clarified he did not specifically ask radio stations to stop playing the song, but he did state that the way some radio stations edited or bleeped the phrase called attention to the phrase without engaging the context in which it was written.
+Costello resumed playing an updated version of the song as part of his 2024 tour.